titobsala/Raska/README.md

 ### 🏗️ **Roadmap Phases System**
 - **NEW**: Organize tasks by development lifecycle phases (MVP, Beta, Release, Future, Backlog)
+- **NEW**: Create custom phases with personalized names, descriptions, and emojis
 - Phase-based filtering and visualization with emoji indicators
 - Smart phase recommendations and progress tracking
 - Comprehensive phase overview with statistics and insights